Soft Emergence

 Card comes with an envelope in a plastic sleeve.
 Poem is on the back, blank inside. $7.

-This painting will be in the upcoming juried show at Arts Benecia, “Get the Message: Words and Images.”
+This painting was in the upcoming juried show at Arts Benecia, “Get the Message: Words and Images.”
 Online Exhibit.

 Orders over $25 ship free within the U.S.